NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

 # Elastic

-This tutorial explains how to analyze [Cloudflare Logs](https://www.cloudflare.com/products/cloudflare-logs/) using Elastic and Kibana.
+This tutorial explains how to analyze [Khulnasoft Logs](https://www.Khulnasoft.com/products/cloudflare-logs/) using Elastic and Kibana.

 ## Overview

-If you have not used Cloudflare Logs before, refer to the [Logs documentation](/logs/) for more details.
-Contact your Cloudflare Customer Account Team to enable logs for your account.
+If you have not used Khulnasoft Logs before, refer to the [Logs documentation](/logs/) for more details.
+Contact your Khulnasoft Customer Account Team to enable logs for your account.

 ### Prerequisites

-Before sending your Cloudflare log data to Elastic, make sure that you:
+Before sending your Khulnasoft log data to Elastic, make sure that you:

 - Have an existing Elastic instance (versions 6.x and 7.x supported)
-- Have a Cloudflare Enterprise account with Cloudflare Logs enabled
+- Have a Khulnasoft Enterprise account with Khulnasoft Logs enabled
 - Configure [Logpush](/logs/about/) or [Logpull](/logs/logpull/)

 {{<Aside type="note" header="Note">}}

-Cloudflare logs are HTTP/HTTPS request logs in JSON format and are gathered from our 200+ data centers globally.
+Khulnasoft logs are HTTP/HTTPS request logs in JSON format and are gathered from our 200+ data centers globally.
 By default, timestamps are returned as Unix nanosecond integers.
 We recommend using the RFC 3339 format for sending logs to Elastic.

 {{</Aside>}}

 ## Task 1 - Preparation

-Before getting Cloudflare logs into Elastic:
+Before getting Khulnasoft logs into Elastic:

 1. Install an AWS Lambda function, available in the file _cloudflare-elastic-lambda.zip_ from GitHub at this location: <https://github.com/cloudflare/cloudflare-elastic/releases/tag/v0.3-7.x>.